Rutang-Bhatiya/ECO3-legacy-reporting-environment-analysis/README.md

 - No clear ownership of reports or databases
 - Knowledge existed only in fragmented, informal forms

-To make any meaningful improvement, I independently investigated and mapped the entire landscape.
+To make any meaningful improvement, I investigated and mapped the entire landscape.

 ---